trizen/sidef-book/programming_tasks/M/Metaprogramming.md

 # [Metaprogramming][1]

-Sidef recognizes all mathematical operators in Unicode and allows the user to define methods that behave like infix operators, even for built-in types.
+Sidef recognizes all Unicode mathematical operators and allows the user to define methods that behave like infix operators, even for built-in types.

 ```ruby
 class Number {